 Lastly you have the classic family tents which usually hold four to ten people and are available in two distinct styles: dome and tunnel.
 Tunnel tents offer larger living spaces with large front opening doors allowing for lots of light to enter.
 Dome tents, on the other hand, offer a larger standing height due to the straighter walls and sleeping pods on either side with a more limited living space in the centre.

-If you’re looking for a family tent think about how much gear your bringing with you; you may find sizing up to be a more comfortable option if you have a couple of kids and a dog.
+If you’re looking for a family tent think about how much gear you bring with you; you may find sizing up to be a more comfortable option if you have a couple of kids and a dog.
 When planning to buy, also think of how your living area will be laid out.
 Is there enough room for your table and storage unit?

 The first thing to think about when you’re choosing a tent is how many people will want to sleep in the tent-plus gear and pets.
 You’ll want to know that there is no industry standard for per-person tent dimensions, so they can vary a lot.
 However, you can assume a tight fit.
 If you’re claustrophobic, toss and turn at night or are bringing a small child or pet, you should consider upping your tent capacity by one person.